jleahred/jle_cpp_tk/README.md

 Integer zero division | throw an exception
-Concurrency and parallelism | reduce or remove parallelism <br> do not share, message passing Float comparison |  don't do it and request for help to the compiler Race conditions | Share nothing, send messages, high level concurrency tools... or reduce parallelism
+Concurrency and parallelism | reduce or remove parallelism <br> do not share, message passing Float comparison |  don't do it and request for help to the compiler Race conditions | Share nothing, send messages, high level concurrency tools, or... reduce parallelism

 ### Let the compiler help you